Construction worker killed, another injured as lift cable snaps in Delhi's Narela | Law-Order

 - India

-A 40-year-old labourer was killed and another suffered serious injuries in outer Delhi's Narela area after a lift of a factory malfunctioned, police said on Tuesday.
+A 40-year-old labourer was killed and another suffered serious injuries in outer Delhi's Narela area after the cable of a lift installed at a factory snapped, police said on Tuesday.

+''The lift was already loaded with heavy construction material.
+As the lift reached the first floor, its cable broke and it had a free fall from the first floor to the basement from a height of around 30 feet,'' a senior police officer said.

-''We have taken custody of the body of Mani.
-It has been sent for autopsy, while injured Kumar was rushed to the hospital.
-We have registered an FIR into the matter under sections of the Indian Penal Code (IPC),'' the officer said.
+''We have taken custody of the body of Chand.
+It has been sent for autopsy, while injured Chauhan was rushed to the hospital,'' the officer said.

+Police have registered an FIR under sections 287 (negligent conduct with respect to machinery), 337 (causing hurt by act endangering life or personal safety of others), and 304A (causing death by negligence), of the Indian Penal Code (IPC), against the owner and the contractor of the factory.

-''Both had received serious injuries and were rushed to hospital, where Mani died during treatment.
-The matter is being investigated,'' the officer said.
+''Both had received serious injuries and were rushed to hospital, where Chand died during treatment.
+We got to know that Chauhan, along with Chand, was going to the first floor to cook, when the cable of the lift snapped.
+Both were working as labourers and had been staying there,'' an investigator said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)